 \section{Inverse mean curvature flows and foliations}

-As indicated above, once the three-metric is fixed, in order to get control on the monotonous behavior of the Geroch mass the foliation has to be constructed dynamically.
-In virtue of Proposition \ref{prop: conditions} it is not incidental that each of the known attempts aiming to get foliations with non-decreasing Geroch mass \cite{geroch,JangWald77,Jang78,Kijowski-1986,Jezierski-Kijowski-1987,Joerg01,Szabados-2004} essentially starts by specifying a two-sphere and construct the other members of the desired foliation by flowing this initial two-sphere in $\Sigma$ using an {\it inverse mean curvature flow}\,\footnote{Note that there is a much higher variate of dynamically determined foliations and flows to be applied.
-The so-called $\beta$-foliations proposed by Jacek Jezierski in \cite{Jezierski-1994,Jezierski-1994b,Jezierski-Kijowski-2004}---generalizing the ``conformal harmonic gauge fixing'' (corresponding to the case $\beta=1$) introduced originally by Jerzy Kijowski \cite{Kijowski-1986} and studied in some details by Piotr Chru\'sciel in \cite{Chrusciel-1986}---are excellent examples of these types.
-Note, however, that, likewise in case of the IMCF, proving the global existence of $\beta$-foliations is also a notoriously difficult problem, and, as far as we know, this has not been done yet apart from simple spherically symmetric configurations.} (IMCF).
+As indicated above, once the three-metric is fixed, to get control of the monotonous behavior of the Geroch mass, the foliation has to be constructed dynamically.
+In virtue of Proposition \ref{prop: conditions}, it is not incidental that each of the known attempts aiming to get foliations with non-decreasing Geroch mass \cite{geroch, JangWald77, Jang78, Kijowski-1986, Jezierski-Kijowski-1987, Joerg01, Szabados-2004} essentially starts by specifying a two-sphere and construct the other members of the desired foliation by flowing this initial two-sphere in $\Sigma$ using an {\it inverse mean curvature flow}\,\footnote{Note that there is a much higher variate of dynamically determined foliations and flows to be applied.
+The so-called $\beta$-foliations proposed by Jacek Jezierski in \cite{Jezierski-1994, Jezierski-1994b, Jezierski-Kijowski-2004}---generalizing the ``conformal harmonic gauge fixing'' (corresponding to $\beta=1$) introduced originally by Jerzy Kijowski \cite{Kijowski-1986} and studied in some details by Piotr Chru\'sciel in \cite{Chrusciel-1986}---are excellent examples of these types.
+Note, however, that, likewise in the case of the IMCF, proving the global existence of $\beta$-foliations is also a notoriously difficult problem, and, as far as the author knows, this has not been done yet apart from simple spherically symmetric configurations.} (IMCF).
 The simplest possible form of such a flow, proposed originally by Geroch in \cite{geroch}, is

 Whenever the global existence of the corresponding foliation can be shown ${\widehat{N}}{\widehat K}{}^l{}_{l} \equiv 1$ holds automatically, and the Geroch mass is non-decreasing with respect to this flow provided that \eqref{eq: prop2} is satisfied.
 As in this process the foliation $\rho: \Sigma \rightarrow \mathbb{R}$ and, in turn, the lapse ${\widehat N}=({\widehat n}{}^i\partial_i\rho)^{-1}$ and $\interior{{\widehat K}}{}_{kl}$, get to be known only at the very end of the construction the inequality ${}^{{}^{(3)}} -1mm R \geq 0$ is imposed (see, e.g.~\cite{geroch,HusIlm97,HusIlm01}) to guarantee \eqref{eq: prop2} to hold.